aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.lists/listcollection/add/_index.md

 doc = aw.Document()
 # A list allows us to organize and decorate sets of paragraphs with prefix symbols and indents.
 # We can create nested lists by increasing the indent level.
-# We can begin and end a list by using a document builder's "list_format" property.
+# We can begin and end a list by using a document builder's "ListFormat" property.
 # Each paragraph that we add between a list's start and the end will become an item in the list.
 # We can contain an entire List object within a style.
 list_style = doc.styles.add(aw.StyleType.LIST, 'MyListStyle')